10 BEST Things To Do in Lisbon.. whilst you learn Portuguese!

 – Enjoy the stunning views of some of the best viewpoints in Lisbon, such as Miradouro de São Pedro de Alcântara, Miradouro das Portas do Sol, Miradouro de Santa Luzia and Miradouro de Nossa Senhora do Monte;

-– Go for a night out in Bairro Alto, even to just sit at Praça Luís de Camões and people watching;
+– Go for a night out in Bairro Alto, even to just sit at Praça Luís de Camões and people watch;

 – Some museums are free every Sunday morning and bank holidays, so take note of the ones you don’t want to miss.